tmgthb/Autonomous-Agents/README.md

 [A Language Agent for Autonomous Driving](https://arxiv.org/abs/2311.10813)

-- Agent-Driver: Uses LLM agent to act similar to human-like intelligence within autonomous driving system.
+- Agent-Driver: Uses LLM agent for human-like intelligence for autonomous driving.
-- Includes tool library through function calls with memory, common sense, experiental knowledge for decision making, reasoning engine with CoT, task planning, motion planning and self reflection.
+- Tool library provides input for: detection, prediction, occupancy and mapping functions.
+Memory includes commonsense memory and Experience memory.
+There is apart historical trajectories and ego-states.
+- The reasoning engine includes: CoT reasoning, Task planning, Motion planning and Self-Reflection.
+These lead to actions and again to environment update.

 ---